-World War II Hanger
+World War II Hangar

-There are two main display hangers of World War II aircraft, one dedicated to European theater aircraft, and the other to the Pacific.
+There are two main display hangars of World War II aircraft, one dedicated to European theater aircraft, and the other to the Pacific.
 Aircraft displayed include B-29 "Sentimental Journey", C-46, B-24 (ex Indian Air Force) and others.

 B-24J Liberator Serial Number 44-44175